No Win, No Fee (818) 990-8300

 Below, I explain what determines your potential payout and what you might expect from a discrimination claim in California.
 You will learn the factors that influence settlement amounts, the types of damages you can recover, and what you can realistically expect from a discrimination lawsuit.

 If at any point you would like to speak with a workplace discrimination attorney about your claim, simply fill out the form on this page to schedule your free consultation with Kingsley Szamet Employment Lawyers.
-With $300 million in verdicts and settlements, and 29 years experience, our firm has helped victims just like you navigate the legal system and get justice.
+With $300 million in verdicts and settlements, and many decades of experience, our firm has helped victims just like you navigate the legal system and get justice.

 Key Points - Table of Contents